 Consider writing the Lord’s Prayer in your own words.
 Invite a friend or family to do the same and compare notes.
 Tell God what you would say to Him as your Father, Kingdom-keeper, Provider, and Deliverer.

-*And remember, now that you’ve learned about the Lord’s Prayer, and prayed as Jesus taught for a week or two, make this a discipline you do not forget.
+And remember, now that you’ve learned about the Lord’s Prayer, and prayed as Jesus taught for a week or two, make this a discipline you do not forget.
 Implement it into your schedule like you regularly talk to your friends.
-For sure, it will please the Lord to hear from you.